 Wouldn’t it be awesome if you could know every glass that would break or box that’d be lost on moving day, in advance?
 While we don’t have the ability to see the future, we can help you prep like you do.

 One of the most common things people complain about when moving is lost or damaged items.
-It also doesn’t happen to be covered by your renters or homeowners insurance company, so it kinda falls between the cracks, and financial responsibility falls squarely on you.
+It also doesn’t happen to be covered by your apartment renters insurance or homeowners insurance company, so it kinda falls between the cracks, and financial responsibility falls squarely on you.

 If you use a moving company, as a majority of movers do, check to see you’re covered – if anything does happen, you can always file a claim.
 Also be sure to take pics of your current and new place to show your landlords, let them know of any issues asap.